Data Storage Facilities

 • Cannot read/write files directly

-• Sometimes services are down for routine maintanence
+• Platform under continuous development, sometimes services are down for routine maintanence

 • Time investment needed for familiarizing with the platform, and uploading, archiving and publishing data for a project

-The Radboud Data Repository is the DCCN’s vault where data that is no longer being used is stored.
+The Radboud Data Repository is the DCCN’s vault where data of finished projects is preserved.

 Take Home Messages

-• Different storage locations have different pros and cons which DCCN policies are built around
+• Different storage locations have different use cases, pros and cons and are used in various DCCN procedures for data management

 • High Performance Storage and the Radboud Data Repository are the main storage locations we will use but Local Storage has certain use cases.